-Step 1 - Define what the purpose of the role is and decide what sort of person you want
+Step 1 - Define the purpose of the role and who you need to fill it

-Your first task is to assess what the role actually entails – what do you want them to do, what duties will they be required to perform and to what standards?
+Your first task is to assess what the role entails – what duties will they be required to perform and to what standards?
 Not only should you look at the current state of affairs but also, as your business expands, what other skills, knowledge and experience might be useful in the future?

-Once you have established the basics then you need to write an accurate job description.
+Once you have established the basics then you can write an accurate job description.
 This should include the following but is not an exhaustive list:

 - Job title